Note that concerts this season will be at

 - Mahler Symphony No. 4

 Through the power of endless melody, Charles Ives explores humanity’s “perennial question of existence”.
-Gustav Mahler composed his Fourth Symphony only a few years before the Ives penned The Unanswered Question, and while they both address similar, profound questions about existence, their musical language could not be more different.
+Gustav Mahler composed his Fourth Symphony only a few years before Ives penned The Unanswered Question, and while they both address similar, profound questions about existence, their musical language could not be more different.
 While Ives leaves us hanging with the question exquisitely unanswered, Mahler delves into a more spiritual realm, offering—in the end—the serenity that only the voice of an innocent child can evoke.
 We welcome rising star Kresley Figueroa for the finale of this exquisite symphony.

 Exuberance